ck3mp3r/nu-mcp/README.md

 Provides the `run_nushell` tool for executing arbitrary Nushell commands.

 ### Extension Mode
-Load additional tools from Nushell scripts in a specified directory.
+Load additional tools from Nushell scripts in a specified directory using `--tools-dir`.
 Each `.nu` file should implement:
 - `main list-tools` - Return JSON array of tool definitions
 - `main call-tool <tool_name> <args>` - Execute the specified tool

+**Key Behavior**: When `--tools-dir` is used, the `run_nushell` tool is automatically disabled by default.
+This design prevents conflicts when running multiple specialized MCP server instances and provides a cleaner tool interface focused on the specific extensions.

 ### Hybrid Mode
 Combine both core and extension tools by using `--tools-dir` with `--enable-run-nushell`.
+This gives you access to both the generic `run_nushell` command execution and your custom extension tools in a single server instance.

 ## Configuration